If you have a small business with multiple locations, how are you supposed to manage that on your website?

 Changes In Search

-The way people search has changed and Google has changed the way they display search.
+The way people search has changed and Google has changed the way they display search results.
 While ranking your website high in search results is great, it’s not the most important factor in ranking a local business in many cases.

-When someone searches for a local business, Google shows results from Google Business first.
+When someone searches for a local business, Google shows results from Google My Business first and sometimes even the newer Google Service Ads for home services.
 That’s your opportunity to be listed first.

 Consider that more than 50% of web traffic today is from a mobile device, and that’s growing.
 This is probably the first experience someone will have with your small business when they search:

 You’ll want to be sure it’s easy for visitors to learn more about your business, specifically the location they want to visit.
 Does your website make it easy to learn about each store?
 Google likes that.

 For desktop searchers, the most prominent listing of your business will be similar to mobile, just displayed specifically for a computer.
 Same search terms, different device:

 Again, each one is tapable and the link could either bring visitors to your business homepage or that specific location page.

 You can see neither of these search results would have any benefit to having separate websites.
 It will create an administrative nightmare for you and end up being more expensive than it’s worth.

-So that means combine it all into one website, right?
+So that means combining it all into one website, right?
 No.

 To make things easier on the administration side, you could ignore locations and just have a generic business website.
 That’s not good either because each store is still important.

-People look for the site most convenient to them whether it be on Google search or from your website navigation.
+People look for the site most convenient for them, whether it be on Google search or from your website navigation.
 Having one website and ignoring local variations for stores isn’t a good solution either.If your business has multiple sites, make sure visitors to your website know it.
 Click To Tweet